NexTre-dev/alphaver/chat_messages/attempt-to-run-today.md

 > **dJ155:** on orbl's old pc
 > **dJ155:** what?
 >
-> **MachineRage:** yeah, there were these things that happened when the PC was connected to our servers, they souldn't have happened now
+> **MachineRage:** yeah, there were these things that happened when the PC was connected to our servers, they shouldn't have happened now
 > **MachineRage:** what the hell